Ra.One: Marketing

+Promotion

 The producers of Ra.One spent ₹100 million out of a ₹520 million marketing budget, ₹150 million of this was utilised for internet promotions alone.
 The film's first theatrical poster was released in December 2010, and was followed by the release of two teaser trailers during the 2011 ICC Cricket World Cup.
 The first theatrical trailer premiered three months later.
 Khan and Sinha undertook a multi-city tour during which they unveiled a 3,600 feet-long piece of fan mail to collect audience messages.
 The official website of Ra.One was launched on 31 May 2011, and an official YouTube channel for the film was subsequently unveiled.
 On 20 October 2011, Khan held a live chat with fans on Google Plus, the first time an Indian film personality had done so.
 Rampal's look in the film, which had been kept secret, was revealed in late October 2011.

 The film's marketing utilised merchandise and games to facilitate the creation of a franchise.
-Khan marketed merchandise related to the film, which included toys, tablets and apparel.
+Khan marketed merchandise related to the film, which included toys, PC tablets and apparel.
 On 14 October 2011, a gaming tournament featuring games like Call of Duty was conducted in Mumbai and telecast live on YouTube.

 Video game

-Red Chillies Entertainment partnered with Sony Computer Entertainment Europe to create "Ra.One – The Game", a game for PlayStation 3 which was released on 5 October 2011.
+Red Chillies Entertainment partnered with Sony Computer Entertainment Europe to create "Ra.One – The Game", a game for PlayStation 2 and PlayStation 3 which was released on 5 October 2011.
 The producers further collaborated with UTV Indiagames to design a social game titled Ra.One Genesis, with an independent plot based on G.One, in addition to designing digital comics based on the film's characters.